 What To Do If It’s TOO LATE and You Can’t Evacuate Before a Hurricane

-Gas stations have run dry, which means that people can’t drive their cars to leave.
-Roads are at a standstill as people all try to leave at once in the biggest mass exodus in American history.
-Amtrak tickets are sold out.
+Gas stations run dry, which means that people can’t drive their cars to leave.
+Roads are at a standstill as people all try to leave at once in a mass exodus.
+Train tickets are sold out.
 Plane tickets are outrageously expensive, in some cases more than three thousand dollars apiece.
 Maybe someone in the family is disabled and unable to relocate.
 Maybe they don’t have the money or maybe their work refused to give them time off.
 (This happens more than you’d think.)

 The point is, for many, there comes a point when it’s too late.
-There is no further option for escape from what will most likely be a category 4 or 5 hurricane.
-(Good news – Friday morning, Irma was downgraded to a Category 4 Hurricane, with “only” 145 mph winds.
-Please don’t be deluded into thinking this lessens the danger dramatically, however.
-Hurricane Harvey was a Category 3 and we all saw what happened to Texas.
+There is no further option for escape from what will most likely be a category 3, 4, or 5 hurricane.

 Here’s an explanation of the categories.

 I can’t urge you more strongly: evacuate if you can at all when officials say that your home is in peril.
 (Here’s an evacuation checklist.)
-This is a life-threatening hurricane, potentially the strongest to ever hit the country in recorded history.
+When a life-threatening hurricane is headed your way, leaving is the wisest course of action.

 (For more articles like this, please subscribe to my daily newsletter.)

-The hurricane is definitely headed toward Florida.
-That turn we were all hoping would send Irma out to sea didn’t happen – she’s headed west, straight for Miami.
-Not to scare the daylights out of you, but this is what it looked like on a webcam in St. Maarten.
+A hurricane headed your way can be a life-threatening emergency.
+Not to scare the daylights out of you, but this is what it looked like on a webcam in St. Maarten during Irma.
 You’re going to want to do what you can to be ready.

 If you have waited until a day or two before landfall, it’s too late to order online.
 There is practically no chance that the items will reach you.
 You aren’t going to be able to buy standard hurricane supplies at the store at this point, either, so you’ll have to make due with what you have or can still acquire.
 I wrote this article about substitutes you can find when the store is out of standard emergency supplies.

 Let me be absolutely clear, lest someone accuse me of recommending that people remain in their homes: remaining at home is not a wise course of action.
-If you haven’t been able to evacuate, here is a list of numbers that you can call to get help and get to a safe shelter before the storm hits.
+If you haven’t been able to evacuate, call your local police department or other emergency service and ask if they can help you get to a safe shelter before the storm hits.
 Do not wait until the storm hits to ask for help.
 Be proactive and do so now.

 If you have absolutely no other option, below, you can find the best advice I can offer.

-Water is sold out across the state.
+Water will be sold out across the region.
 But, your taps are running just fine, right?